xuedoris/TinyAPI/README.md

-# PHP Code Challenge
+# Mini RestfulAPI by Xueyuan

-### Requirements
+### Overview

-Build a basic HTTP API web application using the PHP technologies of your choice.
-You will be evaluated on your ability to *architect* a miniature application.

-The web application will be responsible for returning the following information serialized as JSON:
+This is a basic HTTP API web application for returning the following information serialized as JSON:

 1. Geolocation information:
     * Target IP address (use client IP if none specified)